-- Policy CD 5.1 Historic Preservation.
-Identify and preserve historic resources, including individual properties, districts, and sites to maintain San Mateo's sense of place and special identity, and to enrich our understanding of the city's history and continuity with the past. - Policy CD 5.2 Historic Resources Preservation.
-Actively identify and preserve concentrations of historic resources, which convey the flavor of local historical periods, are culturally significant, or provide an atmosphere of exceptional architectural interest or integrity, when they meet national, State, or local criteria. - Policy CD 5.3 Historic Resources Definition.
-Define historic resources as buildings, structures, sites, and districts that are listed in or determined to be eligible for listing in the National Register of Historic Places and/or California Register of Historical Resources, designated resources in the 1989 Historic Building Survey Report, and resources found to be eligible through documentation in a historic resources report. - Policy CD 5.4 - Public Awareness.
+- Policy CD 5.1 Comprehensive Approach to Historic Preservation.
+Implement a comprehensive approach to historic preservation based on community input and best practices from State and federal agencies, to find an appropriate balance between preservation with other important priorities, such as affordable housing production and supporting local businesses. - Policy CD 5.2 Historic Preservation.
+Actively identify and preserve historic resources and concentrations of historic resources which convey the flavor of local historical periods, are culturally significant, or provide an atmosphere of exceptional architectural interest or integrity, as feasible, when they meet national, State, or local criteria.
+Historic resources include individual properties, districts, and sites that maintain San Mateo's sense of place and special identity, and enrich our understanding of the city's history and continuity with the past. - Policy CD 5.3 Historic Resources Definition.
+Define historic resources as buildings, structures, sites, and districts that are listed in or determined to be eligible for listing in the National Register of Historic Places and/or California Register of Historical Resources, designated resources in the 1989 Historic Building Survey Report, and resources found to be eligible through documentation in a historic resources report. - Policy CD 5.4 Public Awareness.
 Foster public awareness and appreciation of the City's historic resources and educate the community about how to preserve and improve these resources.
 Increase public appreciation by supporting groups and organizations that provide neighborhood workshops, public presentations, interpretive signage, and walking tours. - Policy CD 5.5 Historic Resources Renovation and Rehabilitation.
 Promote the renovation and rehabilitation of historic resources that conforms to the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Structures and the California Historical Building Code and prioritize historic structures for available rehabilitation funds. - Policy CD 5.6 Historic Preservation Funding.
-Pursue and promote historic preservation funding sources to incentivize the protection of historic resources, such as the California Mills Act Property Tax Abatement Program, Federal and State Historic Preservation Tax Incentives Program, and State Historic Rehabilitation Tax Credit Program. - Policy CD 5.7 Demolition Alternatives.
+Pursue and promote historic preservation funding sources to incentivize the protection of historic resources, such as the California Mills Act Property Tax Abatement Program, Federal and State Historic Preservation Tax Incentives Program, and State Historic Rehabilitation Tax Credit Program.

+Policy CD 5.7 Demolition Alternatives.
 Require an applicant to submit alternatives to preserve a historic resource as part of any planning application that proposes full demolition.
 Implement preservation methods unless health and safety requirements cannot be met or the City Council makes a finding explaining the specific reasons why the social, economic, legal, technical, or other beneficial aspects of the proposed demolition outweigh the unavoidable adverse impacts to the historic resource.
 If a designated historic resource cannot be preserved, require City approval before the demolition of a historic resource.